nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ### Fuzzy searching projects

 We will now demonstrate fuzzy searching through an example.
-Let us assume we have the following projects in Mycelium:
+Let us assume we have the following projects in :mushroom:Mycelium:

 <img src="images/FuzzyDemoInitial.png" />

 <div markdown="span" class="alert alert-info">
-:information_source: Recall that Mycelium supports fuzzy search for projects by their *names* only!
+:information_source: Recall that :mushroom:Mycelium supports fuzzy search for projects by their *names* only!
 </div>

-First, press (CTRL+F) to toggle to **search mode** (if you are not already in search mode).
+1. First, press (CTRL+F) to toggle to **search mode** (if you are not already in search mode).
 You should see the command box turn teal; now we can begin searching.
 Suppose we wanted to search for *Clash of Clans* listed at the bottom in the screenshot above.
 With the power of fuzzy matching, just typing